rfo909/CFT/README.md

 $ /JavaFiles
 ```

-Every time we enter JavaFiles and press Enter, we get a list of Java files
+Every time we type JavaFiles and press Enter, we get a list of Java files
 available from the current directory.
 Use "ls" and "cd" to move somewhere else,
 then run JavaFiles again.

+Type "cd" plus Enter to return to application home directory.

 ## Searching